AuReMe/metage2metabo-postaviz/README.md

   ```

 - 🚀 Precomputed data for M2M-PostAViz
-  - #TODO This data can be stored when running the tool with the `-o` flag.
+  - This data can be stored when running the tool with the `-o` flag.
 It will be saved in the directory of your choice and can be loaded for future runs of M2M-PostAViz.

   ```{sh}
     # Run the tool once on the data and provide a path for saving the tables